-Welcome to the Mississippi Gulf Coast, one of the South’s premier destinations.
+Welcome to the Coastal Mississippi, one of the South’s premier destinations.
 With 39 miles of white sand beach bordering our quaint towns and bustling communities, the area has a rich history and culture that has appealed to new residents from artisans to scientists for decades.

 From full-time residents who work at NASA’s Stennis Space Center to snowbirds who spend their winters basking in our mild climate, “The Coast,” as the locals call it, has attracted people of all ages, including those who have summer homes here to soak in our coastal breezes and enjoy a relaxing way of life.

-Hancock County’s central location between New Orleans and the gaming resort town of Biloxi make it a popular choice for people moving to the area to work, retire, or visit.
+Hancock County’s Gulf Coast location – approximately midway between New Orleans (LA) and Mobile (AL) – and its close proximity to the gaming resort cities of neighboring Gulfport/Biloxi … make it a popular choice for people relocating to the area for work, travel, second homes, or retirement.

 On April 7, 1798, Congress of the United States created the Mississippi Territory.
 At the time, this territory made up the states of what are now Mississippi and Alabama.
 During the early 1800’s, settlement along the Mississippi Coast was quite sparse.
 But, between 1813 and 1816, the territory was open to those seeking to settle in a new area.
 Primarily Anglo Saxon Protestants, most moved to areas along the Mississippi Coast from Virginia, Tennessee, Georgia, and the Carolinas.